Analyst: Wolfspeed Stock is a "Buy"

 Shorts are chiming in as well, with short interest up 17.7% in the most recent reporting period.
 The 10.04 million shares sold short now make up 8.2% of CLR's available float.
 It would take over one week to buy back these bearish bets, at the stock's average pace of daily trading.

 Goldman Sachs makes a solid case for WOLF's attractive entry point, though, with shares down 43.7% year-to-date.
 The security has finished all but two of the past 10 weeks lower, with pressure from the 10-day moving average driving it to a June 16, roughly two-year low of $58.09.
-7 Defense Stocks to Buy as Global Tensions Continue to Grow
+7 Transportation Stocks That Can Keep Your Portfolio Moving Forward

 .